TheSmashy/TFU/README.md

 .
-├── docs/            # Brand and technical documentation ├── hardware/        # Mechanical designs and specifications ├── firmware/        # Firmware and driver code for light control ├── assets/          # Images, logos, and other static assets ├── tests/           # Tests and validation scripts └── README.md        # Project overview (this file)
+├── docs/            # Brand and technical documentation ├── hardware/        # Mechanical designs and specifications ├── assets/          # Images, logos, and other static assets ├── script/          # Scripts used to test lights
+├── tests/           # Tests and validation scripts └── README.md        # Project overview (this file)
 ```